Have your voice heard! Get involved with the movement to avoid internet taxation! WebmasterVote.org

 This could be stomach bleeding, ulcers, or analgesic nephropathy - toxic injury to the kidneys that can be caused by chronic use of aspirin, acetaminophen, or NSAIDs.
 Needed treatments may include:

-• providing a different source of pain relief if the abuse was overuse of these substances as pain killers
+• providing a different source of pain relief if the abuse was overuse of these substances as painkillers

 • addressing any kidney problems, such as kidney failure, including dialysis